a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: Follow me
+    sum:  |-
+       The Addison Chapter™
+       this is such a weird little outlier of an episode but I still like it lots, think it ~foreshadows~ stuff and such, <em style="text-transform:uppercase;font-style:normal;">so</em>.

+       gonna try to *really* tl;dr this because 1) time, and 2) as one of the early parts I have gone over it A Lot
+    scn:
+      - nm: (non-)alliance
+        desc: |-
+          WR sets up camp; Addison doesn't.
+Addison pulls WR aside like "imma be real with you chief all these people are fake. not us tho we're the real ones. team up y/y" and WR is silent because of course.
+Addison offers a handshake, end scene.
+      - nm: meanwhile, the actual main characters
+        desc: |-
+          What a nightmare.
+Then Joce wakes up and she's still here.
+"Son of a---" "Good morning to you, too, sunshine."

+          Hunger is not a thing here, turns out.
+Joce has a mission, still: *get out*.
+She asks (commands) Kay Lin tell her more as they go, backs to the Beacon.
+      - nm: this ain’t workin
+        desc: |-
+          Joce ends up all the way back at the Beacon and stares at the map like "wtf even."
+Enter Addison and crew (WR, wolf-skull, another tough guy, and Caleb), who don't exactly *corner* Joce but don't *not* surround her, as Addison insists on reintroductions.

+          Joce still has 0% interest in interacting with her; Caleb snaps, Addison's like "why don't we talk elsewhere" and Joce is just Extremely not interested, but then there are rabbits.
+Joce moves to higher ground for a better view and Addison, of course, follows, hellbent on being acknowledged.
+(Also maybe makes some comment like "Your little *friend*" "She's not---" "kept *staring* at me, did you notice that?
+She creeps me out."
+Addison's not lying, but Joce barely noticed so it wasn't in focus.)
+      - nm: rabbit tiiime
+        desc: |-
+          Caleb's freaking out and that just attracts the rabbits More.
+WR stuffs him in a crevice (where KL was already hiding) as rabbits close in; at first Addison's bodyguard trio tries to fight together, but they are not *remotely* coordinatd.
+Meanwhile Joce is trying both to get down (unaware of where the hell KL went) *and* get away from Addison, without anyone getting chomped.
+Much chaos such action.

+          Then the third guy actually does get chomped, which puts a dramatic pause on everything for a bit.
+When Joce looks over to Addison there's another rabbit right behind her; Joce grabs her and drags her right out of dodge just in time, leaving her bewildered (with WR?? *probably* not alone) as Joce runs off to get Kay Lin.
+(She offers to pick up Caleb too but he refuses, and Joce isn't gonna wait.)
+      - nm: you are mean to me you insult me you don’t appreciate anything that i*
+        desc: |-
+          Safely away from the Beacon, Joce asks why the hell Kay Lin didn't tell her about the world looping (you know, like vibeo gaem; may not be explained in full here since it gets touched on later), or the rabbits being attracted to noise, or hell probably *so much else* that they just haven't been unlucky enough to encounter yet.

+          But Kay Lin's just like ":/ you never asked," and she points out that when she *did* have pointers for Joce earlier, Joce was like "eh nah we do it my way."
+So again, Joce is forced to cede ground---yes, she could stand to listen more.
+Okay. *Now* will you explain the thing.

+          Sure: Kay Lin's never actually tried going from one end to the other, so she didn't know.
+(Unsure about the rabbit-noise thing or if Joce actually brings up future hypotheticals.)
+Anticlimactic, yes.
+But she *does* offer a bit more, maybe suggest a rabbit-dodging technique, and we will not see it for like three more episodes but there Is something.
+      - nm: no one likes politics
+        desc: |-
+          Party returns to alliance, *immediately* the rumor mill is churning, wolf-skull's got the stick and Caleb is making the world's most pathetic attempt at holding it back.
+Only WR isn't fanning the flames---well, duh, but it still makes Addison feel marginally better.

+          In an attempt to save her crumbling reputation, she calls the group together for a speech about the events, and makes a genuine attempt to apologize.
+Unfortunately it's a handwavey "I'm sorry you're upset" type of apology; genuine regret, less selfless motives, and a whole lotta non-answers.
+It backfires---maybe not even spectacularly, which would be *more* insulting.
+It just confirms she's ineffective.
+      - nm: “someone worth saving”
+        desc: |-
+          Remembering that Caleb got shoved underground a bit (indicating it's not completely flooded anymore), Addison returns to the Beacon that night, solo, and ventures down.
+When she thinks she hears someone following, she starts talking to them (thin veneer for a monologue): on the surface, she hopes she'll find some way to harness that... weird water-stuff that the rabbits hate, and that'll win everyone's favor back and they'll all love her again.

+          She knows that's bullshit as she says it.
+Quite honestly Addison feels downright *lost*, not just because of this (but today didn't help), and even if everyone hates her forever she just wants to be "someone worth saving."

+          Surprise: Caleb answers.
+"I think you already are," or similar.
+      - nm: Descent.
+        desc: |-
+          After a bout of very flustered "<em style="text-transform:uppercase;">Hello</em> what the f--- what the *hell* are you doing here?!?? stop it, go away, go back right now immediately *jesus christ how much did you hear*," Caleb says simply that he noticed Addison was gone and was worried.
+Still on edge but weirdly touched, Addison insists she's not going back until she accomplishes *something* down here.
+So naturally, Caleb follows, and reluctantly she allows it.

+          They talk on the way down and it's surprisingly calm.
+Caleb says he's here because he's used to getting pushed around a lot, doesn't have many friends (who stay long, anyway), and he wants to prove himself too, kinda.
+Wants to get stronger, even though his first instinct is to be a wimp.
+Addison?
+Not half as noble; she thought it'd be a good networking opportunity, might look good on her resumé.
+(It's not 100% serious but not wholly sarcastic either.
+More that she's not taking *herself* too seriously here, in a mildly disparaging way.)
+      - nm: oop. bye
+        desc: |-
+          At the very bottom they find ~suspicious thing (same area Diana and Joce are way later) and Addison's like "well okay I've had my catharsis.
+I'm ready to go back now, actually :) (← this is genuine)" and Caleb's like "after all that???" and he wins.
+There's a ??lock of some sort, which the pendant *un*locks (Addison turns it at Caleb's prompting), and *bam* now it's caving in gg.

+          On the way out they reach a fork in the path; Addison's certain they came up one way, Caleb the other.
+Caleb *seems* to cede but at the last second goes the other way; Addison is stopped just long enough for the section to collapse.
+      - nm: weh.
+        desc: |-
+          Cuts immediately to the Beacon, challenge summons.
+As people file in Joce notices Caleb alone, looking especially distraught.
+Kay Lin's just like 'eugh, vulnerability' although Joce pities him somewhat.

+          When the challenge starts, Caleb has an announcement: Addison is dead.
+He's crying so loud it's hard to focus on the instructions.
+And with that, let the game begin!
+    note: \*i am a serious writer who continues to take the content and titling of my stories very seriously. also it is midnight
   - title: part ??3
     sum: up to The Moment, starts with amogus challenge. huh guess we're still doing 11 parts after all, possible scene shuffling or part-splitting notwithstanding; proooobably no merging. unless I go insane and make a tl;dr of this haha *unless---*
     scn: